Dhruva Dharavarsha: Success in north and east

-Victories in the Deccan and South
+Victories in the Deccan and the South

-He humbled Vishnuvardhana IV, an Eastern or Vengi Chalukyan king in 784 and forged an alliance by marrying his daughter named Silabhattarika as per the Jetvai grant of 786.
-Thereafter, he defeated Shivamara II, the Western Ganga Dynasty ruler of Gangavadi, and imprisoned him and appointed his own son, Prince Kambarasa as the governor.
-He also forced Pallava Nandivarman II to accept the suzerainty of Rashtrakuta who paid him handsomely with many elephants.
+He humbled Vishnuvardhana IV, an Eastern or Vengi Chalukya king in 784 and forged an alliance by marrying his daughter named Silabhattarika as per the Jetvai grant of 786.
+Thereafter, he defeated Shivamara II, the Western Ganga Dynasty ruler of Gangavadi, and imprisoned him and appointed his own son, the Prince Kambarasa as the governor.
+He also forced the Pallava monarch Nandivarman II to accept the suzerainty of the Rashtrakutas who paid him handsomely with many elephants.
 He undertook campaigns to Kanchi in 785 and again against the Western Ganga Dynasty in 788.

+Religion

+Dhruva Dharavarsha’s inscriptions use titles such as "Shri Vallabha", "Kali Vallabha", "Maharajadhiraja", "Dharavarsha", and "Parameshvara".
+These titles were standard royal epithets commonly used by medieval Indian kings, but are also found in Jain donor inscriptions across the Deccan, suggesting a cultural environment that included Jain influences.
+"Vallabha" itself appears as an honorific in Jain inscriptions and donor records.Dhruva Dharavarsha is recorded to have patronised the Jain Acharya Virasena, under whose guidance the famous Jain text Dhavala a commentary on Jain canon Shatakhandagama was written, and work on "Jayadhavalaa" and "Mahadavala" also Started which was completed by his disciples Acharya Gunasena Epigraphic evidence from his reign shows sustained royal patronage of Jain monks, temples, and scholars across the Deccan.

+Rastrakuta rulers, despite their deep ties with Jainism, maintained a tradition of religious tolerance and supported various faiths, including Hindu sects like Shivism and Vaishnavism.
+Many of their inscriptions begin by specifying the temple or religious institution to which the grant or donation is being made, rather than invoking a single deity.
+This inclusive approach helped lay the groundwork for the dynasty’s reputation.

-Pan-India power
+Pan-Indian power

-During his reign, Rashtrakutas emerged as a true pan-India power, controlling large regions across the Indian subcontinent.
-He was succeeded by his third son, Govinda III (793–814) whose reign was also marked by brilliant military success and exploits.
+During his reign, the Rashtrakutas emerged as a true pan-Indian power, controlling large regions across the Indian subcontinent.
+He was succeeded by his third son, Govinda III whose reign was also marked by brilliant military success and exploits.